Comal County, Texas

 Comal County (/ˈkoʊmæl/ KOH-mal) is a county located on the Edwards Plateau in the U.S. state of Texas.
 As of the 2020 census, its population was 161,501.
-Comal County is known for its rich German-Texan and European history.
+Comal County lies in the Texas German belt region, an area settled by German settlers in the 1800s, many cities and towns have German names, and many residents are descendents of the settlers.
 Its county seat is New Braunfels.

 Comal County is part of the San Antonio-New Braunfels, TX metropolitan statistical area.